What Is a Brand Ambassador?

 His career spiralled downward, as his behaviour sparked much controversy, but he chose to stand up (or in his case sit down) for his beliefs.

-Two years later, still punished by the NFL and without a team, Kaepernick was featured in a Nike ad campaign.
+Years later, still punished by the NFL and without a team, Kaepernick was featured in a Nike ad campaign.

 The sports giant used the disgraced athlete as the main face of their 30th-anniversary campaign.